YAKEcloud/yake/docs/versioned_docs/version-1.86.x/architecture-configuration/yake-config-secret.md

 sidebar_position: 2
 ---

-# The Yake config secret
+# The YAKE config secret
 Via the `yake-config` secret, some basic parameters for the resulting Gardener installation are configured.
 In particular, values which should be kept secret such as dnsprovider credentials are set in `yake-config`.
 As the `yake-config` secret serves as input values for the `configuration` helm chart (see [architecture](./architecture.md)), the secret is defined as